-Repair responsibilities
+Repair responsibilities for flats

-As a leaseholder, you are generally responsible for all repairs within your home.
-As your lessor (landlord), we're normally responsible for keeping the structure and outside of your home and block in a good state of repair.

-The exact details of your and our responsibilities will be detailed in your lease.

-Here's a few examples of what we might be responsible for:
+If you live in a flat, subject to the Initial Repairs Period, you're generally responsible for all repairs within your flat.
+As your landlord, we're normally responsible for keeping the structure and outside of your home and block in a good state of repair.
+The exact details of our responsibilities will be detailed in your lease - here's a few examples of what we might be responsible for:

 - The roof and outside walls

 - Outside doors, windowsills, window frames (subject to the lease but often not the glass in the outside doors or windows), including necessary painting and decoration

 - Outside drains, gutters and pipes

 - Pathways, steps or other access routes

 - Shared entrances, stairways, halls and passageways

 - Communal lighting

 - Lifts

 - Bins or other facilities for storing rubbish

 - Door entry systems

 - Communal aerial

-- Communal fire alarms.
+- Communal fire alarms